adamsalter/sitemap_generator/README.md

 Installation should create a 'config/sitemap.rb' file which will contain your logic for generation of the Sitemap files.
 (If you want to recreate this file manually run `rake sitemap:install`)

 You can run `rake sitemap:refresh` as needed to create Sitemap files.
-This will also ping all the ['major'][sitemap_engines] search engines. (if you want to disable all non-essential output run the rake task thusly `rake -s sitemap:refresh SILENT=true`)
+This will also ping all the ['major'][sitemap_engines] search engines. (if you want to disable all non-essential output run the rake task thusly `rake -s sitemap:refresh`)

     Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
 Most cron agents will only send you an email if there is output from the cron task.